Video finally emerges as Davido and Chioma leave US hospital with their twins

 - Davido beamed with joy as he stood beside his wife while his twins were carried into the Bentley waiting

+- In an exclusive chat with Legit.ng, a die-hard fan of the singer Adoo Eugenia Ter, shared a post where she revealed in November 2022, that his late son Ifeanyi would return a double

+PAY ATTENTION: #StartupSouth Awards 2023 Nominated Legit.ng in the category Best Startup Coverage!
+Your support matters - click to VOTE for Legit.ng for free!

-The news that Davido and his wife Chioma welcomed a set of twins in the US has been confirmed true by a trending video online.
+The news that David Adeleke, aka Davido, and his wife, Chioma, welcomed a set of twins in the US has been confirmed true following a trending video online.

 The singer's billionaire dad made the video and excitedly announced that the children would take their first ride in his Bentley.